 - BYOL (Bring Your Own License)

 The BYOL (Bring You Own License) edition is a subscription-based license that expires at the end of the subscription term.
-The maximum number of Azure VMs managed by Veeam Backup for Microsoft Azure depends on the number of units specified in your license.
+The maximum number of Azure instances managed by Veeam Backup for Microsoft Azure depends on the number of units specified in your license.
 For details on how to obtain the license, contact a Veeam sales representative at Sales Inquiry.

 When the license expires, Veeam Backup for Microsoft Azure offers a grace period to ensure a smooth license update and to provide sufficient time to install a new license file.
 The duration of the grace period is 30 days after the expiration of the license.
 During this period, you can perform all types of data protection and disaster recovery operations.
-After the grace period is over, Veeam Backup for Microsoft Azure stops processing all Azure VMs and disables all scheduled backup policies.
+After the grace period is over, Veeam Backup for Microsoft Azure stops processing all instances and disables all scheduled backup policies.
 You must update your license before the end of the grace period.

 For more information on how to install and update the license, see Installing and Removing License.